dufferzafar/win-butler/README.md

 ## <a name="todo"></a>To Do ASAP

-* Copy selected File/Folder's path.

 * Screenshots
+  * Upload Prompt ??
-  * Upload to Imgur User Account
+  * Imgur User Account
-  * SelectArea()

-* Backup Buddy Module
-* Core Sorting Hat Module

 * Global Ctrl + W
+  * WhiteList/BlackList
   * Maps to Alt+F4
   * But in some applications to Ctrl+W

+* Backup Buddy Module ??
+* Core Sorting Hat Module

 ## <a name="later"></a>Could be added later

+* Copy selected File/Folder's path.

 * Quick Features
   * Ask to run on startup.